SalomePlatform/shaper/src/BuildPlugin/doc/faceFeature.rst

 Select one or several faces in viewer.
 Additionally, a face can be build by a closed wire or a set of edges composing a closed wire.

-It also allowed to select a whole sketch result from the object browser.
+It is also possible to select a whole sketch result from the object browser.
 In this case, the smallest closed contour of the sketch will be transformed to the planar face.

 **Apply** button creates faces.